perfana/perfana-gatling-workshop/docs/exercise-9.md

 Snapshots for a dashboard are stored in the Grafana instance that hosts the dashboard, unless a specific "snapshot Grafana instance" has been specified in the configuration.

 Snapshots have a expiry that is set in the Perfana configuration.
 In the demo environment snapshots are deleted after 90 days.
-If you want to keep a snapshot from expiring, you can set it to "never expire" by clicking the "Save" icon.
+If you want to keep a snapshot from expiring, you can set it to "never expire" by clicking the "Floppy disk" icon ("Set to never expire").

 You can view the snapshots by clicking the dashboard name.